DominicusBenacus/CarND-Vehicle-Detection/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.

-Below two which shaws the effect of that approach very well:
+Below two images which shows the effect of that approach very well:

 ![image7]: